mykle1/MMM-SunRiseSet/README.md

 		module: "MMM-SunRiseSet",
 		position: "bottom_left",
 		config: {
-			lat: "40.123456",          // Your latitude
+			lat: "40.574783",    // Your latitude (for the data)
-			lng: "-74.123456",         // Your longitude
+			lng: "-74.112450",   // Your longitude (for the data)
-			image: "world",            // world (animated) or static (graph)
+			image: "world",      // world (animation) or static (graph)
 			useHeader: false,    // true if you want a header
 			header: "Header",    // useHeader must be true
-			maxWidth: "260px",         // adjust to your liking }
+			maxWidth: "300px",
+        }
     },

 ## Thanks go to SpaceCowboysDude for UTC and moment advice
+## Thanks also to Sean and Strawberry for updateDOM guidance